 Wine: While many vineyards are based in the south and east of England (the soil and climate make ideal vine-growing conditions), England’s most northerly vineyard is found in Yorkshire.
 The Ryedale Vineyard is located just a half-hour drive from the ancient city of York and offers bed and breakfast accommodation in its Grade II-listed farmhouse, which dates back to around 1630.
 The vineyard holds tours as well as pizza and wine evenings, where the pizza is cooked on its outdoor clay oven.

 Whisky: Whisky?
 From Yorkshire?
 That’s correct – the Spirit of Yorkshire Distillery in Hunmanby, north of the county, is creating Yorkshire’s first single malt whisky.
-When the project was first conceived, the team brought in the late, respected whisky expert Dr Jim Swan as a consultant and now the whole process is overseen by the distillery team, from field-to-bottle; all the barley and spring water used is grown and sourced on its family farm.
-Join in the Distilling Experience, where you’ll get the lowdown on the distillery's ethos and process, as well as the chance to try some of its maturing Malt.
+All the barley and spring water used is grown and sourced on its family farm, and the whole process is overseen by respected whisky expert Dr Jim Swan.
+Join in the Distilling Experience, where you’ll get the lowdown on its ethos and process, as well as the chance to try some of its maturing Malt.